Wire82/org.openhab.binding.heos/README.md

 BuildGroup | Switch | Is used to define a group.
 The player which shall be grouped has to be selected first.
 If Switch is then activated the group is build.
 Playlists | String | Plays a playlist on the prior selected Player Channel (see below) Playlists are identified by numbers.
 List can be found in the HEOS App
 RawCommand | String | A channel where every HEOS CLI command can be send to.
-Play URL | String | Plays a media file located at the URL.
+PlayURL | String | Plays a media file located at the URL.
 First select the player channel where the stram shall be played.
 Then send the stream via the Play URL channel.

 #### RawCommand example